wangc86/blog/content/cr.md

 --Acts 8:35-39

 And I would like to add three more verse references.
-First, on God the Father and His promise, from Isaiah 49:24-25:
+First, of God the Father and His promise, from Isaiah 49:24-25:

 > Shall the prey be taken from the mighty,
 > or the lawful captive delivered?